Rafael Devers Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The Angels' 3.52 team ERA ranks fifth among all league pitching staffs.
+- The Angels have a 3.80 team ERA that ranks eighth among all league pitching staffs.

-- The Angels allow the fourth-fewest home runs in baseball (11 total, 0.8 per game).
+- Angels pitchers combine to allow the eighth-fewest home runs in baseball (13 total, 0.9 per game).

-- The Angels will look to Anderson (1-0) in his third start this season.
+- Detmers (0-0) gets the start for the Angels, his third of the season.

-- In his last time out on Sunday, the left-hander tossed 4 2/3 innings against the Toronto Blue Jays, giving up five earned runs while surrendering seven hits.
+- His most recent appearance was on Sunday against the Toronto Blue Jays, when the left-hander threw five innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.